flutter/news_toolkit/docs/docs/overview.md

 ```

 :::info
-[Dart Frog][dart_frog_link] is fast, minimalistic backend framework for Dart.
+[Dart Frog][dart_frog_link] is a stable, fast, minimalistic backend framework for Dart.

-You'll use Dart Frog as a backend for frontends (BFF) which allows you to connect your backend with the Flutter News Template frontend.
+You'll use Dart Frog as a [backend for frontends (BFF)](https://medium.com/mobilepeople/backend-for-frontend-pattern-why-you-need-to-know-it-46f94ce420b0), which allows you to connect your existing backend to the Flutter News Template frontend.
+Dart Frog reduces the barrier for entry for all publishers, despite backend, and brings your app to market faster without required UI modifications.

 :::

 ### Generate your project